 Depression is a common problem without a silver bullet.
-I’m excited to offer our Wake and Light Therapy (*Also called “Triple Chronotherapy”) for the RAPID treatment of depression at the Priory Hospital North London.
+However I’m excited by Wake and Light Therapy for the rapid treatment of depression at the Priory Hospital North London.
 As far as I am aware, it is not available at any other hospital in the UK.

 How many people respond?

 About half of patients appear will respond with Wake and Light therapy after about a week, but we cannot yet predict who this will be.
 By “respond’, we mean a 50% reduction in symptoms.
 Astonishingly these result are about the same for anti-depressants or Cognitive Behavioural Therapy (CBT) but these therapies typically take 6 weeks to have the same results.

 Wake and Light Therapy appears to have positive effects on all types of depression, both unipolar and bipolar.
 It may work best if you have the core symptoms of depression such as melancholia, waking early in the morning or poor appetite.

 Is the therapy suitable for everyone?